avast/hermes/README.md

     python3 test_permeability.py -p "<absolute_path_to_directory_with_eml>" -n 10

-There is also a test `test_honeypot_working.py` located in the directory `salmon-honeypot/configuration/` after installation.
-This test will try to send an e-mail using salmon-honeypot and then check your inbox to see if the e-mail has arrived.
+There is also a test `test_honeypot_working.py` located in the directory `hermes/configuration/` after installation.
+This test will try to send an e-mail using hermes and then check your inbox to see if the e-mail has arrived.
 Run as:

     python3 test_honeypot_working.py --listenhost "<IP_of_salmon_receiver>" --listenport <port_of_salmon_receiver> --recipient "<your_email_address>" --password "<your_password>"

 By default it uses `imap.seznam.cz` imap server so if you want to use e-mail address from another account, you have to specify another imap server using `--imap "<imap_server>"`.

 ## Statistics
-See honeypot statistics after installation in `salmon-honeypot/salmon-relay/myproject`:
+See honeypot statistics after installation in `hermes/salmon-relay/myproject`:

-    cd salmon-honeypot/salmon-relay/myproject
+    cd hermes/salmon-relay/myproject
     ./statistics.sh